 - Execution type - limit, stop or market orders.
 Market execution can be used as M or MR.

-- PendingOrderModify - if set to true, the EA will try to modify an existing pending order if a calculated entry price is changed.
-If false, the EA will try to open a new order with a correct price.
-An outdated pending order will be deleted.
+- PendingOrderModify - if set to true, the EA will try to modify an existing pending order if the entry price is changed or incorrect.
+If false, the EA will try to open a new order with the correct price.
+The outdated pending order will be deleted.

 - MaxSpreadPip - when the spread goes up beyond this value the EA will not open a market order.

 - MaxSlippagePip – allow you to specify a maximum slippage for a market order (opening/closing a position).
 It works only with Instant Execution (for example, accounts of standard, classic, micro and nano type).
 This parameter does not matter on an ECN account (Market Execution).
 MaxSlippagePip - is a maximum deviation from the quoted price.
 Thus, if Instant Execution is used, the EA can control slippage using the maximum pips deviation from the ask/bid price.
 If a broker is unable to fill an order within specified deviation, the trade is rejected, and a requote message is returned.

 - SkipFirstTrade – use this parameter to skip the first trade of the day.
-It’s recommended to use only for testing.
+I recommended to use it only for testing.

-- OneTradePerDay - use this parameter to limit the EA to trade only once per day.
+- OneTradePerDay - use this parameter to limit the EA to trade only once a day.

 - OneDirectionSimultaneously - if set to true, the EA will not open Buy and Sell orders simultaneously.

 - DailyATR_Period - a period of DailyATR.
 Used for the normalization of the volatility.

 - GMT_offset – GMT offset of your broker in the winter period.
 This parameter is used if the NYCloseBroker is set to ‘false’.